Roibeard-Ruadhan/Meditative-Photography/README.md

 I also sent the deployed webpage to various people who did user testing for me & I made sure to let them know that critical responses were very welcome & appreciated.
 I made many changes after receiving excellent & often critical feedback, in the knowledge that I can not see it from the users' viewpoint through the process of building it.
 I also received some complimentory feedback which really helped with the process of key area's I can improve further.

 ### Functions/ Features
--On entering the website via the Introduction page, I used the CSS animation with keyframes to create a vibrant transition between several images.
+- On entering the website via the Introduction page, I used the CSS animation with keyframes to create a vibrant transition between several images.
 Although I was advised by a user that this does not function as well on Firefox, not recognising the transition, it does create a nice slideshow.
--Due to the large size of the majority of my images above 5mb's, it was a challnge to make a functioning gallery.
+- Due to the large size of the majority of my images above 5mb's, it was a challnge to make a functioning gallery.
 With the advice & direction of my Mentor I looked into options which allowed me to shrink my images down to a thumbnail size.
 This allowed me to use limited data on page loading.
 I then linked the thumbnail images to the larger images in my assets folder.
 When the images are clicked they pop out & give the options to scroll, swipe, expand & play.
 I used limited/basic Javascript to allow the functiong of the lightbox.
--Nav images in the home page to link to all pages as a second option to the hamburger button.
+- Nav images in the home page to link to all pages as a second option to the hamburger button.

 ## Checking Responsiveness
 I used google inspect primaraly to inspect how each the device responded on every page.